elizabethteng/spectralmask/README.md

 The dependencies should also install automatically.

 ## Tutorial
-The notebook `tutorial.ipynb` included in the main directory contains a brief tutorial demonstrating the basics of the package.
+The notebook `tutorial.ipynb` included in the main directory contains an explanation of the scientific basis for this package as well a brief tutorial demonstrating the basics of the code.
 Additional documentation exists in the docstrings of the source code.

 --